mikrono/tModLoaderWiki_kr_ko/Basic-Minion-Guide.md

 if (((closest && inRange) || !foundTarget) && lineOfSight)
 ```

-Once we find a target, we update our search variables, to make sure that we only search for the closest NPC
+Once we find a target, we update our search variables, to make sure that we only search for the closest NPC.
 ```csharp
 distanceFromTarget = between;
 targetCenter = npc.Center;